51 Biggest GDPR Fines and Penalties So Far (Updated!)

 Year Issued: 2019

-The Data Protection Authority of Berlin issued a €14.5 million fine on German real estate company Deutsche Wohnen for not complying with general data processing principles.
+The Data Protection Authority of Germany issued a €14.5 million fine on German real estate company Deutsche Wohnen for not complying with general data processing principles.

 Year Issued: 2020

-Garante fined Vodafone Italia for using customer data for its marketing activities without consent.
+The Italian data regulator fined Vodafone Italia for using customer data for marketing activities without consent.

 Year Issued: 2020

-The Italian Supervisory Authority (ISA) issued two separate fines totaling €11.5 million on Eni Gas e Luce, an Italian electricity and gas supplier.
+The Italian Supervisory Authority (ISA) issued two separate fines totalling €11.5 million on Eni Gas e Luce, an Italian electricity and gas supplier.

-The first fine (€8.5 million) was issued because Eni was illegally processing personal data for telemarketing purposes, while the second fine (€3 million) was imposed for using unsolicited contracts.
+The first fine (€8.5 million) was issued because Eni was illegally processing personal data for telemarketing purposes, while the second fine (€3 million) was imposed for using unsolicited contracts as well as forged information on those contracts.

 Year Issued: 2021

-The Lower Saxony data protection authority fined German electronics retailer Notebooksbilliger for video monitoring its employees illegally.
+The Lower Saxony data protection authority fined German electronics retailer Notebooksbilliger for monitoring its employees illegally

 Year Issued: 2022